 Some of the benefits of MSAT:

-If you only need satellite phones for a short time or a single voyage why not consider renting one.
-There are an extensive range of satellite telephones available to be rented for short or long term period.
+If you only need phones for a short time or a single voyage why not consider renting one.
+There are an extensive range of phones available to be rented for short or long term period.

 Equipment can be rented daily, weekly or monthly.
 Depending on the application, we can supply a satellite telephone that is capable of voice, data or fax, for Australia and worldwide coverage.